ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 ## Contact Us

-If you have any questions or concerns about using ASF's Paid Processing service, or have any suggestions about how we might improve this service, send us an email at [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu).
+If you have any questions or concerns about using HyP3 Plus, or have any suggestions about how we might improve this service, send us an email at [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu).